rileyhales/river-route/README.md

 - `job_name` - a name for this job printed in logs and debug statements.
 - `progress_bar` - display a computations progress bar in logs: True or False.
 Defaults to True.
 - `log_level` - the level of logging messages to be printed e.g. DEBUG, INFO.
 Defaults to INFO.

-You can modify how the routing computations are performed with these parameters:

-- `routing_method` - method for solving routing equations: 'numerical' or 'analytical'.
-Defaults to 'analytical'.
-- `petsc_ksp_type` - name of the PETSC solver used when using the numerical solution.
-Recommend 'preonly' if you have a well-prepared network and 'richardson' otherwise.

 A diagram of the possible configuration file parameters and their role in the routing computations is shown below.